BitTigerInst/AR-3D-Tetris/proposal.md

 # AR 3D Tetris

 ## Description
 Using Unity and Vuforia SDK to build a augmented reality tetris game.
-Recognizing and tracking a marker, the game allow users to play 3D tetris right on their table through handheld displays (iPhone).
+Recognizing and tracking a marker, the game allows users to play 3D tetris right on their table through handheld displays (iPhone).

 ## Plan